satyaki-mitra/ImageForensics-AI/README.md

 ## 🎯 Overview

-**AI Image Screener** is not a "perfect AI detector."
+**ImageForensics-AI** is not a "perfect AI detector."
 It is a **pragmatic screening tool** designed to reduce manual review workload by flagging potentially AI-generated images based on statistical and physical anomalies.

 ### What This Is
 ✅ A workflow efficiency tool